 You’re going to do great: We’ve got three IT consultant resume layouts for you to experiment with, plus an assembly of seasoned tips to help you out!

 What Matters Most: Your Skills & Work History

-Recruiters want to see that you know your stuff, so take this opportunity to wow them with the various abilities you’ve compiled!
+Recruiters want to see that you know your stuff, so take this opportunity to wow them with the various Jira and database management abilities you’ve compiled!
 Make the most of your skills section by demonstrating as much diversity as you can.

-Just make sure that each skill you include relates directly to your profession, and avoid anything vague.
-Your soft skills should be presented through as technical of a lens as possible, too.
+Just make sure each skill you include relates directly to the IT consulting role, and avoid anything vague.
+Soft skills should be presented through as technical and profession-specific of a lens as possible, too.

-Don’t just say you’re a “hard worker” when you can get more specific and detail what makes your work so good!
-And don’t forget to list digital proficiencies by name:
+Don’t just say you’re a “hard worker” when you can get more specific and detail what makes your consulting work so good!
+And don’t forget to list software proficiencies by name: